 At Turner Service, we developed a reinforcement kit in the early 2000’s as our race team was campaigning the E46 chassis in World Challenge.
 The reinforcement kit contains 8 thick pieces of steel that are welded to the rear subframe mounting points.
 These additional pieces of steel help spread the force mentioned above over a greater surface area of thicker “floor” material.
 Once installed, we’ve seen chassis’ last over 100,000 miles of track abuse.

 If you’re concerned about the condition of your rear floor, give us a call and schedule a time to have our BMW techs check it out.

-A cars suspension, among other things, is what links the driver to the road.
-BMW is known for designing vehicles that mix superior comfort with dynamic stability providing customers with “The Ultimate Driving Machine”.
+A car's suspension, among other things, is what links the driver to the road.
+BMW is known for designing vehicles that mix superior comfort with dynamic stability, providing customers with “The Ultimate Driving Experience”.

-At Turner BMW we have all the necessary tools, skills and parts to help keep your BMW driving like the day it was new……or better.
-From manufacturers such as Bilstein, H&R, KW/ST, Motion Control, Sachs, Meyle, Lemforder and more, we can install the best parts based on our experience as well as from our customers feedback.
-Whether your car is a daily driven 3 series, 5 series, 7 series, etc or a track prepared BMW, we’ll have an idea on what it is that you’re looking for and the right parts to give you what you need.
+At Turner Service, we have all the necessary tools, skills, and parts to help keep your BMW driving like the day it was new... or better.
+From manufacturers such as Bilstein, H&R, KW/ST, Motion Control, Sachs, Meyle, Lemforder, and more, we can install the best parts based on our experience as well as from our customers' feedback.
+Whether your car is a daily driven 3 series, 5 series, 7 series, etc., or a track prepared BMW, we’ll have an idea of what it is that you’re looking for and the right parts to give you what you need.

 For daily driven street cars, we typically recommend OEM replacement parts.
 These parts typically provide the least NVH (noise, vibration, harshness) while maintaining that German quality that BMW is known for.
 While some customers are looking for a little more performance from their street car, we can certainly install components other than the OEM parts, but for the majority of the street cars that we work on, this would be our recommendation.